A SlopeScout Elevation Analysis report provides key information to help you evaluate the slope and elevation of a property.

 The Additional Information section covers various risk factors related to the property’s geological and environmental surroundings.
 This section may include:

-• Tsunami Risk: Determines whether a given property falls within a known tsunami inundation area.
-Learn more about tsunami inundation maps.
+- Tsunami Risk: Determines whether a given property falls within a known tsunami inundation area.
+Learn more about tsunami risk and inundation maps.

 Each of these factors plays an essential role in determining the risks associated with the terrain of a property.